colina83/IEX_Class/README.md

 ## Usage

-1. Ensure you have your API ready , it looks something like this : pk_46ad823316a34d53a904fbbd63d67f28 Just so it is clear, the key above doesn't work, is just an example
+1. Ensure you have your API ready (GET YOUR KEY ---> https://www.iexcloud.io) , it looks something like this : pk_46ad823316a34d53a904fbbd63d67f28
+	  Just so it is clear, the key above doesn't work, is just an example

 2. Please note that you don't have to edit the `IEXclass.py`, actually, you don't have to modify any file, everything is automated